VaderZA/nzbget_scripts/README.md

 ## Collection of custom Nzbget scripts
-Various script to post process on completion of download
+Various scripts to post process on completion of download